jennyhedley/digital-writing-2025/resources-twine.md

 </div>
 ```

-Please note that unlike in CSS, the opening `div style'"display:none;"` tag has no `>` at the end.
-It is still "closed" by the `</div>` tag that follows your targeted passage links.

 ### Publishing your image map

 After you push your commits to GitHub using GitHub Desktop, navigate to your GitHub repository online and publish via GitHub pages.